SwiftCham/Computational_Theory/README.md

 - A finite table of instructions that tell the machine what to do based on its current state and the symbol it's reading

 **Implementation**
-The designed Turing machine uses the following states and transitions:
+The designed Turing machine uses the following states and transitions following Python documentation for state machines [9]:
 States:
 - init: Initial state, moves to the rightmost bit (LSB)
 - add_one: State for adding 1 and handling carry